john082Coder/BunzzICOModuleTest/doc/Functions.md

 No arguments

+## owner
+Returns contract owner address

+No arguments

-## maxRecipientCount
+## price
-Returns the max value of recipient count
+Returns token price

 No arguments